Sergey Lazarev: 2000–07: Smash!! band, Don't Be Fake, and TV Show

-The same year, Lazarev won the Best Male Singer award in RMA 2006, defeating Dima Bilan.
-During the ceremony, Topalov and Lazarev got together and sang "Belle" for the first time in years, ending the performance with a hug from the two former best friends.
-TV show was released in Europe in 2007.
-This was a theme-album talking about TV shows and reality by mostly love ballads.
-"Shattered Dreams" was on this album together with 11 other tracks, including "TV or Radio" his third single and "Girlfriend" his fourth single of this album.
-His single "Shattered Dreams" was eventually released in the United Kingdom as well.
+2008–13: Electric Touch and Lazarev.

 In 2008, he was a candidate to represent Russia in the Eurovision Song Contest 2008 with the song "the Flyer".
 He finished fourth in Russia's national final, which was won by Dima Bilan.
+Furthermore, he was nominated in the category of Best Russian Act at the 2007 MTV Europe Music Awards, which again was won by Dima Bilan.
+During this time, Lazarev was dating television presenter Lera Kudryavtseva.
 As his international fame rose, he performed to full-capacity crowds at The Opera House in Bournemouth, England on 23 March 2008 as a supporting act to British dance group Booty Luv.
 Also in 2008, Lazarev won MTV's Artist of the Year Award.
-Consequently, releasing the video of the Russian version of the song "Almost Sorry", ("Зачем придумали любовь") this one being the fifth and last single of the album.
-Songwriters of the Russian version were Chris Landon, Taryn Murphy and Lara D'elia.
+The same year, he took part in the New Year's Eve special program broadcast on Channel One.
 In 2009 Lazarev collaborated with artist Timati and made a video of the song "Lazerboy".
 In April 2009 Lazarev promoted "Stereo", the lead single for his third solo album and sang "Already Know" and "Out of Control".
 All four songs were expected to appear on his upcoming album, but only "Lazerboy" made the cut.
 On 31 March 2010 Electric Touch was released in Russian music stores.
 The video for "Alarm" was released on 10 May and on 26 June it was confirmed the song "Feeling High" was the new single from Electric Touch.

-In 2012, Lazarev released another English-language song, "Take It Off".
+Two months after the release, the album became the sales leader in Russia and certified gold by Sony Music.